 Because singing makes such deep and complete use of the body, it is necessary to approach it in a healthful way.

 This is the heart of my teaching philosophy.

 1. Everyone can sing.

 2. Start from where the student is, not from some "one-size-fits-all" point.

 3. Keep it healthy.

-Additionally, my voce teaching is informed by over 30 years of experience as a musical director.
+I have been awarded an MS in vocal pedagogy at Hofstra University.
+Additionally, my voice teaching is informed by over 30 years of experience as a musical director.
 I've worked on Broadway, off Broadway, at regional theatres, conducting church choirs, and in many other settings.